Papal nobility: Since 1946

 Few Pontifical titles, other than personal nobility obtained by individual appointment into the several Pontifical equestrian orders, have been granted since the election of Pope John XXIII in 1958.
 In 1968, Paul VI reformed the papal court via the apostolic letter Pontificalis Domus, which reorganized the court into the Pontifical Household.
 At this time he also declared that the papal nobility would no longer be a constituent body in the Pontifical Household.

-Although the custom of conferring noble titles such as prince, duke, marquis, count, and baron has since essentially disappeared, Pope John Paul II ennobled several distinguished individuals during his pontificate, as did Pope Benedict XVI, through the Vatican Secretariat of State.
+Although the custom of conferring noble titles such as prince, duke, marquis, count, viscount, baron, lord, knight, noble and patrician has since essentially disappeared, Pope John Paul II ennobled several distinguished individuals during his pontificate, as did Pope Benedict XVI, through the Vatican Secretariat of State.
 John Paul II granted several noble titles to Polish compatriots at the beginning of his pontificate, but quietly and without their being published in the Acts of the Apostolic See.

 The popes continue to award knighthoods and other honors, which do not confer titled-nobility status, with the exception of Count of the Sacred Palace of the Lateran.

 Structure

 Titles

-Historically, papal nobility has included the titles of prince, duke, marquis, count, viscount, baron and knight.
+Historically, papal nobility has included the titles of prince, duke, marquis, count, viscount, baron, lord, knight, nobile and patrician.

 At times, certain rulers paid a type of feudal homage to the papacy (Poland, 991; England, 1213).
-Inversely, the Pope claimed the authority to create and anoint rulers (Holy Roman Empire, 800, 962, etc.; Sicily, 1059; Kingdom of Aragon, 1204; Latin Empire of Constantinople, 1217; Sicily, 1265), to depose them (Holy Roman Empire, 1076, 1245; Portugal, 1247), to elevate them (Croatia, 925; Hungary, 1001; Sicily, 1130; Portugal, 1179; Tuscany, 1569), and to decide disputes between them (Corsica, 1217; Treaty of Tordesillas, 1493).
+Inversely, the Pope claimed the authority to create and anoint rulers (Holy Roman Empire, 800, 962, etc.; Sicily, 1059; Aragon, 1204; Latin Empire of Constantinople, 1217; Sicily, 1265), to depose them (Holy Roman Empire, 1076, 1245; Portugal, 1247), to elevate them (Croatia, 925; Hungary, 1001; Sicily, 1130; Portugal, 1179; Tuscany, 1569), and to decide disputes between them (Corsica, 1217; Treaty of Tordesillas, 1493).
 The Pope also had strong claims to the feudal sovereignty of Naples-Sicily.

 While some titles were traditionally linked to territorial privileges to a fief of the Papal States, others were associated only with privileges of court, notably, Prince Assistant to the Papal Throne.

 Within the ecclesiastical hierarchy Cardinals are referred to as Princes of the Church, and are considered analogous to temporal princes within a kingdom.
 Historically, many popes have designated a member of their family as an official cardinal-nephew.
 Certain offices of the Curia and the Papal Household carry honorifics, such as the style monsignor.

 Just as Catholic monarchs sometimes exercised veto powers in papal elections, bishops and abbots were historically represented in the parliaments or "estates-general" (legislative and consultative assemblies) of many countries.
 The archbishops of Mainz, Trier, and Cologne served as ex officio prince-electors of the Holy Roman Empire.
 Within the Empire, prince-primates, prince-bishops and prince-abbots often held territorial privileges.